Absence seizures involve brief, sudden lapses of consciousness. They're more common in children than in adults.

 Contact 911 or emergency services in your area:

-In general, seizures are caused by abnormal electrical impulses from nerve cells (neurons) in the brain.
-The brain's nerve cells normally send electrical and chemical signals across the synapses that connect them.
+In general, seizures occur as a result of a burst of electrical impulses from nerve cells in the brain, called neurons.
+Neurons typically send electrical and chemical signals across the synapses that connect them.

 In people who have seizures, the brain's usual electrical activity is altered.
 During an absence seizure, these electrical signals repeat themselves over and over in a three-second pattern.

-People who have seizures may also have altered levels of the chemical messengers that help the nerve cells communicate with one another (neurotransmitters).
+People who have seizures also may have altered levels of the chemical messengers that help the nerve cells communicate with one another.
+These chemical messengers are called neurotransmitters.

 Certain factors are common to children who have absence seizures, including: